 Claims and Litigation Management Alliance

 American Bar Association

 |Born||St. Louis, Missouri, 1970|

 Daniel Tranen is an accomplished litigator who has handled matters across the litigation spectrum throughout the United States during his 18-year legal career.
-His practice ranges from the defense of entities in mass tort and single-claim product liability matters, class actions and insurance coverage matters to employment, transportation, environmental and commercial litigation disputes.
+His practice ranges from the defense of entities in mass tort and single-claim product liability matters, class actions and insurance coverage matters to employment, transportation, environmental, toxic torts and commercial litigation disputes.
 In addition, Daniel has frequently defended individuals and entities in professional liability and securities claims as well as bar ethics complaints.
 He is a recurrent speaker and author on many of these topics.
 Daniel, a former associate and partner at Wilson Elser (2002-2010) in Chicago and Boston, returned to the firm in 2015 after moving back to his hometown of St. Louis, MO.
 He is licensed to practice law in the state and federal courts of Illinois, Missouri, Georgia and Massachusetts.

 Awards & Distinctions

 Selected for Rising Stars / Insurance Coverage by Illinois Super Lawyers, 2009